24/10/2025

 Published June 2024.

-In the public collections of: Winchester School of Art Library: Special Collections.
+In the public collections of: Winchester School of Art Library: Special Collections, Manchester Metropolitan University Library: Special Collections Museum, British Library, Tate Britain and Oxford Brookes University Library.

 Copies in glassine envelopes.